Hall-on-Toric: Descendant Laughlin state in the chiral $\mathbb{Z}_p$ toric code: Hall conductance

 Hence, the pumping can be understood as a one-dimensional, discrete transport process.
 It is illustrated in \figref{fig:Hall_cartoon}{a}, which displays a subset of weights and their evolution after threading $\Theta_y = 4\pi$ through the system.
 For example, the green weight initially associated with $W_{-2}$ at $\Theta_y = 0$ shifts to $W_{-1}$ at $\Theta_y = 4\pi$.

 In the $\Zp$ case, we find that weights are shifted modulo $p$:

 This behavior is illustrated in \figref{fig:Hall_cartoon}{b} for $p = 5$.
 The weight associated with $W_0$ (yellow) shifts to $W_1$ after threading $\Theta_y = 4\pi$.
 However, in contrast to the $U(1)$ case, the weight of $W_4$ (dark blue) wraps around and shifts to $W_0$.
+The adiabatic evolution is depicted \autoref{fig:adiabatic_evolution}.